 Since Santa brought me a Ninja blender last Christmas, this is one appliance that I have really enjoyed using.
 I used it as a food processor to mince the veggies and also to crush the saltines for this.
 I know I've mentioned it a few times but gosh y'all, I really love that thing!
 I just recently saw the multi-purpose Ninja cooker which, although also pricey, is getting some decent reviews, so who knows, that might just be on my Christmas list this year!

 Anyway, you add all those goodies to the ground beef.
-For burgers, I like a nice fat content, but for cooking ground beef in the crockpot, I really recommend going with a leaner beef.
-It produces less fat, meaning that the meatloaf won't be floating around in a lot of fat as it cooks, and it holds together better.
-The addition of veggies really does help to keep it moist, despite the loss of fat, so seriously don't skip them!
+For burgers, I like a nice fat content, but for cooking ground beef in a slow cooker, I really recommend going with a leaner beef.
+It produces less fat, meaning that the meatloaf won't be floating around in a lot of fat as it cooks, and it holds together better because of that.
+The addition of veggies really does help to keep it moist, despite the loss of fat, so seriously don't skip them - you need them!

 Gently mix together.
 One of the biggest mistakes folks make with meatloaf is overworking the meat, so use a gentle touch and just get it mixed, but don't man-handle it.
 Overworking the beef will give you a dense, tough result.
-By the way, if you want to test for seasonings, pinch off just a small piece of the mix and fry it in a small skillet.
+By the way, here's a great tip.
+If you want to test a meatloaf for seasonings, pinch off just a small piece of the mix and fry it in a small skillet.
 Taste and adjust seasonings from the sample.

 I'm using my oval 6-quart so an oblong shape works for me.
 Shape it to fit into your slow cooker.

 Now... you could sear this off like I do with the Creole Meatloaf I do, but it's a bit awkward and frankly this is slow cookery, so let's just keep it simple.
-I still can't get used to pale meat from a crockpot though, and it kinda creeps me out a little, so for this, I like to brush a little combo of Worcestershire sauce and Kitchen Bouquet on the meatloaf.
+I still can't get used to pale meat that is a result of using a slow cooker though, and it kinda creeps me out a little, so for this, I like to brush a little combo of Worcestershire sauce and Kitchen Bouquet on the meatloaf.